uhray/crud/README.md

   * *query* - Initially, this is the query object on the HTTP request, so it will be equivalent to *request.query* from an Express request.
 (If the url is `/api/users?name=bobby`, then the query is `{ name: 'bobby' }`. **HOWEVER**, this is not actually just the same as *request.query*, because it has the *request.params* merged in as well.
 So, if you had `crud('/users/:_id').Read()` and the url was `/api/users/7?name=bobby`, then the query is actually `{name: 'bobby', _id: 7}`.

   * *callback* - After you are done, whether synchronously or asynchronously, you can call this callback.
-It expects any of the following information: (*error*, *data*, *query*).
+It expects any of the following information: (*error*, *data*, *query*, *metadata*).
 If you provide an error, the chaining will be stopped.
 If you provided a second argument, it overrides the *data* value for all future chained middleware.
 If you provide a third argument, it overrides the *query* value for all future chained middleware.
+A fourth argument overrides the *metadata*.
 If you pass nothing, it just keeps chaining without modifying anything.

 Additionally, this `fn` is called with a pretty extensive `this` context: